TeamSpheal/P3-FrontEnd/STARTUP.md

 		```

 2) Create a AWS CodePipeline.
-	- Set the GitHub (Version 2) as the source provider
+	- Set the `GitHub (Version 2)` as the source provider
-	- Set the Codebuild project from step 3 as the connection.
+	- Set the Codebuild project from step 1 as the connection.
 3) You can either chose to start the pipeline on changes to the repo or to start
 manually.
-If you chose to start on changes, push a change to the repo.
-Otherwise
+To start a manual deployment operation, press the "Create pipeline"
-press the "Create pipeline" button.
+button.
 4) Once the pipeline completes, the application will be available at the URL of
 the S3 bucket.